joshk/completeness-fu/readme.markdown

 Up and coming features
 ----------------------

-- move the scoring check builder into its own class so that it works within a clean room
 - enhance caching so filter type can be changed and field to save score to can be customized
 - ability to 'share' common lambdas
 - better docs